-Midcoast Sports Hall of Fame announces 2024 inductees
+Midcoast Sports Hall of Fame Announces 2024 Inductees

 Gene Drinkwater (posthumous)

-Drinkwater knew that coaching was not all about X’s and O’s.
+Drinkwater knew coaching was not all about Xs and Os.
 He worked diligently to positively affect the lives of each and every player.
 He was known to be a positive mentor to the players, helping them keep their grades up or providing equipment for ones that could not afford it.
 Even as his health failed he continued to coach, providing a very positive image for those he touched.
 Drinkwater passed away in 2015.

 Bill Stuart